triciamedina/bookmarks-server/README.md

 `POST /bookmarks` accepts a JSON object representing a bookmark and adds it to the list of bookmarks after validation

 `DELETE /bookmarks/:id` deletes the bookmark with the given ID

+`PATCH /bookmarks/:id` updates a bookmark with the given ID

 ## Scripts